MiguelRiazaValverde/LagSwitch/README.md

 # LagSwitch
 Software to produce lag by flood.
+The program compiled in Java can be found in the 'dist' folder.

 ## Configuration
 ### 1. HotKey.